 7 Product Photography Tips That’ll Make You More Money During COVID 19

-A good product picture draws attention to the product itself, appeals to the buyer and possibly helps them make a purchase decision.
-So, here are a few tips to help you achieve impactful results and make more money!
+A good product picture draws attention to the product itself, appeals to the buyer, and possibly helps them make a purchase decision.

 Right lighting conditions for product photography could be natural lighting or artificial lighting depending on the category of the product.
-Harnessing natural lighting for products like apparel and makeup product photography with a simple table set up next to a window can be a budget-friendly option for a photoshoot during the COVID-19 crisis.
+Harnessing natural lighting for products like apparel and Beauty products photography with a simple table set up next to a window can be a budget-friendly option for a photoshoot during the COVID-19 crisis.

-A light diffuser like styrofoam board or reflectors like aluminum foil can be used to manipulate the lighting conditions according to the requirement.
+A light diffuser like a Styrofoam board or reflectors like aluminum foil can be used to manipulate the lighting conditions according to the requirement.
 Artificial lighting can be used where there is a need for detail.
-Access to expensive studio lighting equipment is great, if not you could make a DIY lightbox using a bulb, cardboard box, fabric & tape.
+Access to expensive studio lighting equipment is great, if not you could make a DIY lightbox using a bulb, cardboard box, fabric & or tape.

-White backgrounds are non-distracting and ideal for almost all product catalogues, especially for Amazon product photography service.
+White backgrounds are non-distracting and ideal for almost all product catalogs, especially for Amazon product photography services.
 Elaborate and expensive setups can be replaced with white poster boards or white paper rolls to create a seamless all-white background.

-Manual mode gives you the control of what you want to achieve.
+Manual mode gives you control of what you want to achieve.
 Always shoot in RAW for crisp photographs.
-Lower ISO, higher F.stop number, a slow shutter speed if using a tripod should yield sharp pictures.
+Lower ISO, higher F-stop number, and a slow shutter speed if using a tripod should yield sharp pictures.
 But, take note that the settings need testing and tweaking according to various external factors like lighting that can affect the outcome of a photograph.

-White balance is an important camera setting for product photography done using natural light in a white background.
+White balance is an important camera setting for professional product photography done using natural light on a white background.
 To avoid harsh light and shadows keep the white balance in auto mode.
-Lastly, you don’t want to see blurry photos once you open the pictures in computer to only realize that you’ve been shooting in manual focus mode.
+Lastly, you don’t want to see blurry photos once you open the pictures on the computer to only realize that you’ve been shooting in manual focus mode.
 Keep the focus in auto mode and happy shooting!

 Different angles work for different products and various lighting conditions.
 Test and try different angles that present the product in the best light.